hariszaf/phd_dissertation/literature_for_the_future.md

 of Saldida et al (2019)
 doi: https://doi.org/10.1101/2020.06.29.177063 (biorxiv)

-I found out about the following rather useful studies:
+I found out about the following rather useful studies.

+Here are some of the **classic** studies that establish the study of metabolic networks and models:
+- Niebel B, Leupold S, Heinemann M (2019) An upper limit on Gibbs energy dissipation governs cellular metabolism.
+Nature Metabolism 1:125-132.

+- Beard DA, Liang S, Qian H (2002) Energy Balance for Analysis of Complex Metabolic Networks.
+Biophysical Journal 83:79-86.

+And some more:

 - Noor E, Lewis NE, Milo R (2012) A proof for loop-law constraints in stoichiometric metabolic networks.
 BMC Systems Biology 6:140.